Autism Spectrum Disorder

 - Making little or inconsistent eye contact

-- Tending not to look at or listen to people
+- Appearing not to look at or listen to people who are talking

-- Rarely sharing enjoyment of objects or activities by pointing or showing things to others
+- Infrequently sharing interest, emotion, or enjoyment of objects or activities (including infrequent pointing at or showing things to others)

-- Failing to, or being slow to, respond to someone calling their name or to other verbal attempts to gain attention
+- Not responding or being slow to respond to one’s name or to other verbal bids for attention

 - Having difficulties with the back and forth of conversation